Year 4

 If your child is unable to participate in a PE lesson for a medical reason, an adult must communicate this to school.

-Drinks and snacks - We encourage the children to stay hydrated by having their water bottles on the table with them throughout the day.
-They may top them up from the drinking water tap in class whenever needed
+Drinks and snacks - We encourage the children to stay hydrated by having their water bottles accessible throughout the day.
+They may top them up from the drinking water tap in class whenever needed.

 Snacks of fruit (or veg) may be eaten outside during morning break.